microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 These products have the capability to convert HL7v2 and C-CDA data to FHIR bundles using [Liquid](https://shopify.github.io/liquid/) templates.
 Microsoft publishes ready-to-use Liquid templates for HL7v2 and C-CDA to FHIR conversion.

 This extension provides an interactive editing and verification experience to create new templates and customize the default templates to meet specific needs.
+Currently, this extension is available on Windows and macOS system.

 ## Getting started

+Before using the extension, you need to confirm whether the [.Net Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1) is installed in your machine.
+If not, you should download it first.

 After you have installed the extension, follow these steps to edit the templates:
 1. Login to your ACR if needed.